astronomer/airflow-guides/guides/intro-to-airflow.md

 - **ETL/ELT pipelines**: For example, running a write, audit, publish pattern on data in Snowflake as shown in the example implementation in the [Orchestrating Snowflake Queries with Airflow](https://www.astronomer.io/guides/airflow-snowflake/) guide.
 - **MLOps**: For example, using Airflow with Tensorflow and MLFlow as shown in [this webinar](https://www.astronomer.io/events/webinars/using-airflow-with-tensorflow-mlflow/).
 - **Operationalized Analytics**: For example, orchestrating a pipeline to extract insights from your data and display them in dashboards, an implementation of which is showcased in the [Using Airflow as a Data Analyst](https://www.astronomer.io/events/webinars/using-airflow-as-a-data-analyst/) webinar.

-> **Note**: If you are interested in diving deeper into use cases, give this [Airflow podcast](https://soundcloud.com/the-airflow-podcast/use-cases) episode a listen!

 ## Core Airflow Concepts